ztec/blog/content/post/tech/golang-rune-emoji/index.en.md

 	emojis []EmojiDescription
 )

-func indexEmojies() error {
+func indexEmojis() error {
-	// we create a new indexMaping.
+	// we create a new indexMapping.
 I used the default one that will index all fields of my EmojiDescription mapping := bleve.NewIndexMapping()
 	// we create the index instance
 	bleveIndex, err := bleve.NewMemOnly(mapping)
 	if err != nil {
 		return err
 	}
 	// we fetch the emoji from the internet.
-This can fail, and may be embeded for better performance e, err := fetchEmojiFromGithub()
+This can fail, and may be embedded for better performance e, err := fetchEmojiFromGithub()
 	if err != nil {
 		logrus.WithError(err).Error("Could fetch emoji list")